 Far from being a creaky relic weighed down by overly polite voices and laughable ‘futuristic’ elements, Orbiter X is a taut and believable thriller, and enough time and technology have elapsed for its quaint sounds and equally quaint theories to blast off into their own esoteric solar system.
 True, given that it was made not just with a different audience but with an entire different way of enjoying radio in mind, it isn’t exactly what you would call an easy background listen.
 But it’s one that rewards the small amount of additional effort and attention required tenfold, and if you blast it out from a tiny phone or tablet speaker, you can even get some sense of what it might have sounded like issuing from the ‘radiogram’ back in the days before Yuri Gagarin had even lifted one foot off the ground.

 Orbiter X is hugely enjoyable proof that there’s always something new – and good – to find hidden away in the radio and TV listings of the past, and let’s hope there’s more to come.
 Meanwhile, you may well have noticed, there aren’t any radio stations devoted to revisiting the vast archive of sci-fi – or drama, comedy, documentary, soap opera, live sessions or whatever else you might care to mention – from commercial radio.
 Funny, that.

 Buy A Book!

-You can find an expanded version of this feature, with more on fifties sci-fi and the early days of BBC Radio, in my book Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
+You can find an expanded version of Orbiter X, with much more on fifties sci-fi and the early days of BBC Radio, in my book Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
 Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.

-Orbiter X is one of my Twelve Radio Programmes That Need To Be Given A Proper Release, which you can read more about here.
+Orbiter X enjoys pride of place on my list of Twelve Radio Programmes That Need To Be Given A Proper Release; you can find out more about the other ones here.

 © Tim Worthington.